Who we are

-They collaborated for about a year, creating the book and course content to sell online, and at the same time refining the methodology.
-Once it was pretty much complete, Dave was getting rather excited, so he would mention it to friends in other tech companies.
+About a year went by.
+The book and course were ready to sell.
+Dave was getting rather excited, so he would mention his work to friends in other tech companies.
 When he did, he noticed they got a funny look in their eye—a mixture of anxiety and elation, like, “What you’re describing would change our business, but we have no idea how to do it—and neither does our agency.”
-They wondered aloud if we would consult to them.
+They wondered aloud if Dave could help them.

 More correctly, an anti-agency.
 The whole idea was to step in where previous agencies had failed: fill their gaps, break their molds, right their wrongs.

-Darren At this point, we had the sales, marketing, copywriting and design know-how.
-We had the system to turn visitors into leads, and leads into sales.
-Now we needed the ability to reliably attract visitors in the first place, and analyze the data we gathered from their actions.
+Darren Dave had the system to turn visitors into leads, and leads into sales.
+Now he needed the ability to reliably attract visitors in the first place, and analyze the data gathered from their actions.